-A workflow diagram is a simple visual representation of the workflow.
-You can use a digital mind mapping tool or draw it out on paper.
+A workflow diagram is a simple visual representation of how the work flows.
+You can do this online or on paper.

-In the example above, the diagram represents a workflow for approving new web content.
-Visualizing the workflow in this diagram helps highlight the phases and conditional steps in a process.
+This diagram represents a workflow for approving new web content, like a blog post.
+Visualizing the workflow in this diagram helps highlight the phases and conditional steps.

-Often, the act of illustrating the workflow can help clarify which steps may not be necessary, or how to boost efficiency.
+Often, illustrating the process’s workflow can help clarify which steps may not be necessary, or how to boost efficiency.

 What are the 3 basic components of workflow?

-The 3 primary components of a workflow are input, transformation, and output.
+The three primary components of a workflow are input, transformation, and output.